pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 ## 🔍 "Open-api spec *generation* approach" evolution through the years in MS ecosystem

-The OpenApi document generation approach of our API interface contracts has evolved over the years in the **microsoft ecosystem.**
+The OpenApi document generation approach of our API interface contracts has evolved over the years in the **Microsoft ecosystem.**

 Approaches to the Open Api Documentation generation: